Turkey turns to the organization of the Euro football after the final of the Champions League - ExBulletin

 The fact that newly re-elected state president Recep Tayyip Erdoan is sitting alongside UEFA leader Aleksander Eferin in the Champions League final in Istanbul on Saturday should only help ahead of the next two bids.
 Turkish votes are put to the vote on 10 October.

-Turkey is facing the UK-Ireland joint offer to host Euro 2028 and is in a duel at Euro 2032 with Italy.
-The 2032 edition is the likely target with a widely held belief that 2028 goes to the Brits and Irish who have stopped trying to be UEFA’s favorite candidate in the race for the 2030 World Cup.
+Turkey is facing the joint bid of the United Kingdom and Ireland to host Euro 2028 and are dueling at Euro 2032 with Italy.
+The 2032 edition is the likely target with a widely held belief that 2028 goes to the Brits and Irish who have given up trying to be UEFA’s preferred candidate in the race for the 2030 World Cup.

 Voters to host the 24-team Euros tournaments will be members of UEFA’s 20-member executive committee, who also sat with Erdoan in the VIP section to watch Manchester City beat Inter Milan on Saturday.